Nikita Kucherov: Rise to stardom, first Hart Trophy, back-to-back Stanley Cups (2015–2022)

 On 21 December 2019, Kucherov scored his 200th goal on goaltender Braden Holtby in a 3–1 loss to the Washington Capitals.
 On 23 December, Kucherov recorded his 300th assist and 500th point on a goal by Brayden Point in a 6–1 victory over the Florida Panthers.
 On 6 February 2020, Kucherov played his 500th NHL game in a 4–2 win over the Pittsburgh Penguins.
 On 19 August, Kucherov recorded three assists in a Lightning first-round series-clinching win over the Columbus Blue Jackets on goals by Anthony Cirelli, Kevin Shattenkirk and Brayden Point, respectively.
 The three assists moved Kucherov past Martin St. Louis for the most points (70) in Lightning playoff history.
 On 26 August, Kucherov recorded his first career four-point playoff game in a 7–1 Lightning victory over the Presidents' Trophy-winning Boston Bruins in the third game of their second-round series.
-On 8 September, Kucherov recorded a goal and four assists for a five-point night in an 8–2 Lightning win over the New York Islanders in the first game of the Eastern Conference Final.
+On 8 September, Kucherov recorded a goal and four assists for a five-point night in an 8–2 Lightning win over the New York Islanders in the first game of the Eastern Conference finals.
 Kucherov's five-point game established a new franchise record for points in a single playoff game.
 Kucherov's 4 assists set a new franchise record for most assists in a single playoff season (16).
 Kucherov's goal in that game moved him past St. Louis for the most goals in Lightning playoff history (34).
-On 21 September, Kucherov recorded two assists in game 2 of the 2020 Stanley Cup Finals.
+On 21 September, Kucherov recorded two assists in game two of the 2020 Stanley Cup Final.
 The two points moved Kucherov past Brad Richards for the most points in a single playoff season in franchise history.
 That same day Kucherov was named as a Second Team All-Star for the 2019–20 season.
 Kucherov eventually won the Stanley Cup on 28 September after the Lightning defeated the Dallas Stars in six games.
 He led the league in points (34) and assists (27) in the 2020 playoffs.
 Kucherov and Brayden Point also became the first teammates to have 30 playoff points (34 and 33 respectively) since Sidney Crosby and Evgeni Malkin (31 and 37 respectively) in 2009.